mooz/xkeysnail/README.md

 ### How do I fix Firefox capturing Alt before xkeysnail?

-In the Firefox location bar, go to `about:config`, search for `ui.key.menuAcessKeyFocuses`, and set the Value to `false`.
+In the Firefox location bar, go to `about:config`, search for `ui.key.menuAccessKeyFocuses`, and set the Value to `false`.

 ## License